LucasSubli/BuildingEscape/README.md

 ## Installation

-To run the code you will need to include the UE4 Starter content manually into the appropriate folder beforehand.
+To run the code you will need to include the UE4 Starter content folders:

+Content/StarterContent/Textures
+Content/StarterContent/HDRI

+manually into the folders beforehand.

 ## Contributors